barumau/pandunia/eng/I03_historia.md

 ![](http://www.pandunia.info/grafe/bandera.png "Pandunia flag in 2018")
 Pandunia flag in 2018

+The third version of Pandunia was published in late April 2024.

 Here are the creation years of the Wikipedia articles about Pandunia.

 - 2008 [Esperanto](https://eo.wikipedia.org/wiki/Pandunia)